-Q. How does Botox work - is it dangerous?
+Q. How does BOTOX® Cosmetic work – is it dangerous?

 A. Celebrities and TV presenters everywhere are sporting youthful, line-free faces.
-A few of them have come clean - it's all thanks to Botox - a substance which has been used by the mediclal profession for years.
+A few of them have come clean – it’s all thanks to BOTOX® Cosmetic – a substance which has been used by the medical profession for years.

 A. It is the trade name for botulinum toxin

 Q. Is BOTOX® Cosmetic the same as botulism?

 A. It’s related to botulism, a type of food poisoning that is life-threatening but very rare.

 Q. What does botulism do?

 A. The toxin is produced by a bacterium called Clostridium botulinum, which lives and breeds in tinned foods.
 Just a small amount can prove fatal.

 It causes paralysis by attaching itself to the nerve endings, preventing the release of acetylcholine, the neurotransmitter responsible for triggering muscle contractions.
 Within 24 hours, paralysis starts with the eyes becoming blurred, then the toxin moves down the body, eventually paralysing the lungs and causing death.
 It’s vital that antitoxin drugs are given as soon as possible.

 A. Botulinum toxin A – or Botox – is just one of the neurotoxins produced by Clostridium botulinum, and is a purified form of the toxin.
 By injecting small amounts of Botox into the muscles under the skin, you can prevent muscles contracting, which has significant medical and cosmetic benefits.